 WWII Flipgrid Disco Library: The Museum has recently partnered with Flipgrid and is one of the first few Museum content partners on their Disco Library.
 We have 31 topics and counting on a range of subjects related to the war.
 If your field trips have now been canceled, you can still have your students interact with a Museum educator by having them upload video questions to Flipgrid.
 We’ll be moderating that grid and posting responses to select questions daily.

 Get in the Scrap!: Inspired by the scrapping efforts of students during World War II, Get in the Scrap! is a national service learning project for students in grades 4-8 all about recycling and energy conservation.
 Your students have the power to affect positive change on the environment; much like students 70 years ago played a positive role on the Home Front in securing victory in WWII.

-Live Webinars: Over the next several weeks, join The National WWII Museum for a series of K–12 webinars broadcasting live each Thursday and Friday at 11:00 a.m. central time.
+Live Webinars: Over the next several weeks, join The National WWII Museum for a series of K–12 webinars broadcasting live each Thursday at 12:00 p.m. central time.
 Students and their families will meet Museum Educators who will teach important lessons from definitive moments in World War II.
 You’ll also participate in live demonstrations, Q&A, and decision-making scenarios.
 Set your calendar and make plans to join us!

 Miss a webinar?
 Check out all previous webinars on the Museum’s YouTube channel.

 At Home Science for Kids